yugabyte/yugabyte-db/java/README.md

 $ mvn package -DskipTests

-The client jar will can then be found at kudu-client/target.
+The client jar will can then be found at yb-client/target.

-Building the Kudu CSD
+Building the YB CSD
 ------------------------------------------------------------

-By default, the Kudu CSD will not be built with the client.
+By default, the YB CSD will not be built with the client.
-It requires access to the Kudu binaries which may not be available.
+It requires access to the YB binaries which may not be available.
 For example, when building on OSX.

-Here's how to build the kudu-csd module:
+Here's how to build the yb-csd module:

 $ mvn package -DskipTests -PbuildCSD